-That may seem like hyperbole, but the fact of the matter is that the Red Wings have nine players on the roster with various types of NTCs.
+That may seem like hyperbole, but the fact of the matter is that the Red Wings have eight players on the roster with various types of NTCs.
 When discussing the topic at hand, The Hockey Writers colleague Kyle Gipe joked, “(Red Wings general manager Ken) Holland gave those out like candy at one point.”

 With Detroit rebuilding, it seems like an odd time to have so many players with contract stipulations preventing movement.
 Ideally, Yzerman should be free to pursue trades that will improve the organization’s future regardless of which Red Wings player is dealt.